Prevention Practitioners Network

 What We Do

-• Conduct capacity-building workshops on topics such as building multidisciplinary teams, information sharing, and behavioral assessment and management
+• Conduct capacity-building workshops on topics such as nihilistic violent extremism, referring building multidisciplinary teams, information sharing, and behavioral threat assessment and management

-• Publish free practice guides for interdisciplinary professionals
+• Provide trainings and publish practice guides for frontline professionals across disciplines

-• Host the Reach Out Resource Hub, a national directory of prevention resources and mental and behavioral health clinicians willing to accept referrals
+• Host the Reach Out Resource Hub, a national directory of prevention service providers, mental and behavioral health clinicians, and survivor support services

 • Raise public awareness through national bystander campaigns